 4. Customers May Save More

-One thing that sellers should hone in on when offering free shipping is finding a way to show buyers the real value of delivery, to emphasise in real terms what they’re saving.
+One thing that you should hone in on when offering free shipping is showing buyers the real value of delivery, to emphasise in real terms what they’re saving.

 For example, if shipping were to cost £4.50, you might want this displayed on the checkout page with a strikethrough.

-This helps customers better comprehend what they’re actually saving, which – combined with the discounts you’ll likely place on your products for Black Friday – makes a very compelling argument for customers to follow through with their orders, giving your sales that little added boost.
+This helps customers better understand what they’re actually saving.
+Combined with the discounts you’ll put on your products for Black Friday, showing your buyers what they’ll save makes it even harder for them not to follow through with their orders, giving your sales that little added boost.

 5. Prepares You for Christmas

-Like it or not, Black Friday is just a sample of things to come before the Christmas shopping period gets into full swing.
+For many businesses like yours, Black Friday is just a sample of things to come before the Christmas shopping period gets into full swing

 Without the frantic excitement of Black Friday deals, customers are more likely to return to vendors they’ve had a good experience with in the past.

-With free shipping, you can set yourself up well for return custom, because buyers will recall the ease of booking, and that they weren’t hit with any additional shipping charges before making a purchase.
+With free shipping, you can set yourself up well for return custom, because buyers will remember that they weren’t hit with any additional shipping charges before making their purchases.

-Although we don't offer free delivery at Parcel2Go, we offer the cheapest parcel delivery on the market starting at £2.19!
-If you have an online business that finds it difficult to control all of your orders in one place, use Smart Send to keep track of all of your orders in one place.
+And if you have an online business and find it difficult to control all of your orders in one place, use Smart Send to keep track of all of your orders in one place.